SajalSinha/CardioVascular-Risk-Prediction/README.md

-# CardioVascular-Risk-Prediction
+# PROBLEM STATEMENT:

-The dataset is from an ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.
+The dataset is from an ongoing cardiovascular study on residents of the town of Framingham,Massachusetts.
 The classification goal is to predict whether the patient has a 10-year risk of future coronary heart disease (CHD).
 The dataset provides the patients’ information.
 It includes over 4,000 records and 15 attributes.

-Variables
-Each attribute is a potential risk factor.
-There are both demographic, behavioral, and medical risk factors.
+## 1.INTRODUCTION:
+A lot of people suffer from various diseases.
+Some diseases like Sugar, High BP, Diabetes etc have become very common in our society.
+On an average around 30% youth in each state has its BMI greater than 25, which is considered as obsess.
+This small things which sometimes aren’t considered much as threat lay foundation to major heart diseases in future.
+So, our model is aim to classify people goal is to predict whether the patient has a 10-year risk of future coronary heart disease which is based on various behavioural trait, medical history etc.

+## 2. METHODOLOGY:
+1. Data Cleaning (Outlier detection, Checking Null Values)
+2. Exploratory Data Analysis
+3. Data Processing ( Scaling and Feature Selection)
-Data Description
+4. Data Splitting

-Demographic:

-• Sex: male or female("M" or "F")

-• Age: Age of the patient;(Continuous - Although the recorded ages have been truncated to whole numbers, the concept of age is continuous)

-Behavioral

-• is_smoking: whether or not the patient is a current smoker ("YES" or "NO")

-• Cigs Per Day: the number of cigarettes that the person smoked on average in one day.(can be considered continuous as one can have any number of cigarettes, even half a cigarette.)

-Medical( history)

-• BP Meds: whether or not the patient was on blood pressure medication (Nominal)

-• Prevalent Stroke: whether or not the patient had previously had a stroke (Nominal)

-• Prevalent Hyp: whether or not the patient was hypertensive (Nominal)

-• Diabetes: whether or not the patient had diabetes (Nominal)

-Medical(current)

-• Tot Chol: total cholesterol level (Continuous)

-• Sys BP: systolic blood pressure (Continuous)

-• Dia BP: diastolic blood pressure (Continuous)

-• BMI: Body Mass Index (Continuous)

-• Heart Rate: heart rate (Continuous - In medical research, variables such as heart rate though in fact discrete, yet are considered continuous because of large number of possible values.)

-• Glucose: glucose level (Continuous)

-Predict variable (desired target)
-• 10-year risk of coronary heart disease CHD(binary: “1”, means “Yes”, “0” means “No”) -
-DV
+5. Model Training - Used various Models
+6. Evaluation Metrics

+## 3. Accuracy of different models:
+**k fold Cross Val Score**
+**logistic=85.01%**

+**KNN =84.07%**

+**Gaussian Naive Bayes=83.22%**

+**SVC=84.93%**

+**Decision Tree Classifier=83.86%**

+**Random Forest Classifier=83.27%**

+## 4. Conclusion:
+• Logistic Regression got better result than any model.
+• Highest Number of cigratte smoked in a day is 50.
+• Males consume more cigrattes than females in a day.
+• People with less education are more prone to have heart disease after 10 years.
+• People with less education are more prone to get addicted to smoking.
+• More males are suffering from diabetes than female.
+• Those who have high BP are more prone to heart disease.
+• Those who have low BP are less prone to heart disease.
+• Non- diabetic people smokes more

+**Some measures that can be taken to prevent Heart disease includes:**
+1. No smoking
+2. Maintain Healthy daily life.
+3. BMI should be checked regularly inorder to have a note of ourselves.
+4. As we get older, selection of food must be done properly, so that one can control cholesterol, glucose etc.
+5. Having proper cardio routine should be must.
+Yoga, walking or jogging are good enough.